UCREL/HEC/README.md

 smbclient -D py/gondor -A /PATH/TO/AUTHENTICATION/FILE -e //luna/fst
 ```

+## Job submission/monitoring

+The HEC help guide on [submitting jobs](https://answers.lancaster.ac.uk/display/ISS/Submitting+jobs+on+the+HEC) and [monitoring jobs](https://answers.lancaster.ac.uk/display/ISS/Monitoring+jobs+on+the+HEC) is very good and very detailed, thus please read these before reading the next sections.
+The only addon to HEC help guide that is provided in the README is the cheat sheet of HEC commands which can be found in the [HEC cheat sheet section](#hec-cheat-sheet).

 ## Software installation

 The HEC has a lot of pre-installed software packages, however as software packages can conflict with each other these software packages are contained into different environment modules.
 Each environment module contains a different set of software e.g. some contain Python while others do not.
 For a detailed guide on how to use these environment modules please read the detailed [help page.](https://answers.lancaster.ac.uk/display/ISS/Using+environment+modules+on+the+HEC) From now on we assume that you know about the `module` command and what it does from the information within the help page link just given.